Distributed Precoding for Cell-free Massive MIMO in O-RAN: A Multi-agent Deep Reinforcement Learning Framework: System Model and Problem Formulation

 Let $\mathbf{D}_l \mathbf{\Lambda}_l \mathbf{D}_l^\textrm{H}$ denote the eigendecomposition of $\sum_{i \in \mathcal{K}}\omega_i \mathbf{H}_{i,l}^\textrm{H} \mathbf{X}_i \mathbf{H}_{i,l}$, where $\mathbf{D}_l \in \mathbb{C}^{N_\textrm{t} \times N_\textrm{t}}$ is a unitary matrix of eigenvectors and $\mathbf{\Lambda}_l \in \mathbb{C}^{N_\textrm{t} \times N_\textrm{t}}$ is a diagonal matrix of the corresponding eigenvalues.
 Equation \eqref{eq:comp_slackness2} can be equivalently expressed as

 where $\mathbf{\Phi}_{l} \in \mathbb{C}^{N_\textrm{t} \times N_\textrm{t}}$ is defined as

 Since $\mathbf{\Lambda}_l$ is a diagonal matrix, equation \eqref{eq:comp_slackness3} is equivalent to

-To avoid the computational complexity of solving \eqref{eq:comp_slackness4} for $\xi_l$ via iterative methods such as bisection search, we propose using a DNN to directly approximate the solution.
+Instead of using iterative methods such as bisection search to solve \eqref{eq:comp_slackness4} for $\xi_l$ which incurs a high computational overhead, we propose using a DNN to directly approximate the solution.
 Specifically, the DNN is trained to learn the mapping from the input parameters $\left[\diag(\mathbf{\Phi}_l)^\top,\, \diag(\mathbf{\Lambda}_l)^\top,\, P^{\textrm{max}} \right]^\top$ to the scalar output $\xi_l$ that satisfies \eqref{eq:comp_slackness4}.
 After training, the DNN provides near-instantaneous inference and significantly reduces the runtime compared to iterative solvers.
 The training data for the DNN can be generated offline by solving \eqref{eq:comp_slackness4} using bisection search for a wide range of input values.
 Finally, $\mu_k$ can be updated in each iteration by using gradient ascent as

 where $\delta_k$ is the step size for user $k$.

 Note that the calculation of the terms $\sum_{i \in \mathcal{K}}\omega_i \mathbf{H}_{i,l}^\textrm{H} \mathbf{X}_i \mathbf{H}_{i,l}$ and $\sum_{i \in \mathcal{K}} \omega_i \mathbf{H}_{i,l}^\textrm{H} \mathbf{X}_i^\textrm{H} \mathbf{Z}_{i,k,l}$ in \eqref{eq:V_WMMSE} requires access to the channel matrices from each O-RU $l$ to all users $k \in \mathcal{K}$.
 As $K$ increases, this requirement becomes prohibitive.
 To improve scalability, we only consider the channel matrices of users $k \in \mathcal{K}_l$ when determining the precoding matrices for O-RU $l$.
 Accordingly, the precoding matrix can be expressed as